===========================================================================

 What is inxi

-inxi is a really fun little (well, ok, it's not little anymore, it's getting pretty big) Bash script that lets you get all kinds of system information, either in your console/terminal/shell, or in your IRC client.
+inxi is a fun Perl (versions previous to 2.9 used Bash/Gawk) tool that lets you get all kinds of system information, either in your console/terminal/shell, or in your IRC client.

 inxi allows a wide range of output options depending on which parameters you start it with.
 It is a fork of locsmif's largely unmaintained (and in my opinion, unmaintainable), yet very clever, infobash script.

-inxi is a read-only script, in other words, it will not change or modify anything in your system, it merely tries to read from a variety of sources information about your system, so you can show and see what you want in an easy to use format.
+inxi gathers (from a variety of sources) information about your system, so you can show and see what you want in an easy to use format.

-See the inxi install how to for details on how to install the script.
+See the inxi install how to for details on how to install inxi.

 inxi options and features